rainmaple/tsbm/README.md

 # Tsbm

-if you want to test new database ,you can see [this md](https://github.com/dbiir/ts-benchmark/blob/master/doc/development.md) timeseries db benchmark
+if you want to test new database ,you can see [this md](/doc/development.md) timeseries db benchmark

 # Prerequisites

+1. OS (centos 7)
-1. Java >= 1.8
+2. Java version>= 1.8
-2. Maven >= 3.0 (If you want to compile and install IoTDB from source code)
+3. Maven >= 3.0 (If you want to compile and install IoTDB from source code)
+4. if you want to test TDengine , the extra dependency need to be added

 # Quick Start